kracauer/kracauer.github.io/_posts/2019-04-15-Georeferencing.md

 Two historical maps of the USA, georeferenced with QGIS and each equipped with the locations of 20 cities.
-The exact location data are listed under the maps.
+The exact location data is listed under the maps.

 - [ ] Task
 - [x] Task2